receptron/graphai/README.md

 A Data Flow Graph (DFG) is a JavaScript object, which defines the flow of data.
 It is typically described in YAML file and loaded at runtime.

 A DFG consists of a collection of 'nodes', which contains a series of nested keys representing individual nodes in the data flow.
-Each node is identified by a unique key (e.g., node1, node2) and can contain several predefined keys (params, inputs, outputs, retry, timeout, source, agentId) that dictate the node's behavior and its relationship with other nodes.
+Each node is identified by a unique key (e.g., node1, node2) and can contain several predefined keys (params, inputs, outputs, retry, timeout, source, agentId, result, fork) that dictate the node's behavior and its relationship with other nodes.

 ### DFG Structure